 The Lanikai Pillbox Hike is one of Oahu’s most stunning trails, offering spectacular views of the Kailua-Lanikai coastline.
-This relatively short hike takes you to two old army bunkers, also known as “Lanikai Pillboxes,” which lay atop Ka’iwa Ridge.
+This relatively short but steep hike takes you to two old army bunkers, also known as “Lanikai Pillboxes,” which lay atop Ka’iwa Ridge.

 Officially known as the Kaiwa Ridge Trail, the Pillbox Hike is a popular spot for locals and visitors.

 We created this blog post as an ultimate guide for anyone who wants more information about hiking the Lanikai Pillbox Trail.
-Here you will learn everything from where to park, the best time for hiking, safety tips, lots of trail photos, and much more!
+Here you will learn everything from where to park, the best time for hiking, tips, lots of trail photos, and much more!

 Is the Lanikai Pillbox the Best Hike in Oahu?